d3/d3-ease/README.md

 * Easing functions are now referenced symbolically (such as [cubicInOut](#cubicInOut)), rather than by string (`cubic-in-out`).

 * The [elastic](#elastic) and [bounce](#bounce) easing types have been reversed for consistency with Penner: in is now out, out is now in, and out-in is now in-out.

-* The out-in easing mode has been removed.
-It didn’t make sense (except for elastic and bounce, which was a bug because they were reversed).
+The out-in easing mode has also been removed: It didn’t make sense (except for elastic and bounce, which were reversed).

 * The interpretation of optional parameters to the elastic and back easing functions has been corrected.